aflaxman/SmartVA-Analyze-Mapping-Example/README.md

 * agedays
 * child_5_7e
 * child_5_6e
+* adult_2_9a

-It is possible to run a csv through SmartVA-Analyze 1.1 without values in these columns.
+It is possible to run a csv through SmartVA-Analyze 1.1 without values in any of these columns (as long as the column headings are present).
 Try it with example_1.csv.

 Mapping the data from your existing database into this format requires careful attention to detail.